SchrOdinger11/Let-s-learn-Reinforcement-Learning-/README.md

 # REINFORCEMENT LEARNING
-Above are the algorithms RL algorithms discussed
+Above are the RL algorithms discussed